-Your home is your haven of peace and you should feel relaxed and happy when you come back in the evening.
-However, there are so many allergens lurking in many a home’s indoor air, waiting to give you a real nasty time.
+Knowing how to improve the quality of air in your home is very important.
+There are so many allergens lurking in many a home’s indoor air, waiting to give you a real nasty time.

-They include dust, smoke, dust mites, pollen, fungi, bacteria, mold spores, and others.
-Therefore, unless you make deliberate effort to purify your home air, you will not enjoy yourself.
+They include dust, smoke, dust mites, pollen, fungi, bacteria, mold spores, and more.
+Unless you make deliberate effort to purify your home air, you will not enjoy yourself.

 So, would you like to know how to improve the quality of air in your home?
 Here are a few things that you can do: